lakshu2702/BitSizeFun/README.md

-Here's the full README file with all the projects, formatted similarly:
+Here's the updated and complete `README.md` file with your requested format:

 ---